YES AI — Terms of Service

 9.5 Australian Consumer Law.
 Nothing excludes, restricts or modifies non-excludable rights under the ACL.
 Where permitted, our liability for failure to comply with a guarantee is limited to resupplying the services or paying the cost of resupply.

 9.6 As-is.
-Except as stated above, the Services are provided "as is" and "as available", and we disclaim all other warranties (express, implied, statutory) including merchantability, fitness for a particular purpose, and non-infringement.
+Except as expressly stated in §9.1 and as required by the ACL, the Services are provided "as is" and "as available", and we disclaim all other warranties (express, implied, statutory or by course of dealing), including merchantability, satisfactory quality, fitness for a particular purpose, accuracy, completeness, security, uninterrupted operation, error-free operation, and non-infringement.

 10. Liability Allocation

 10.1 Exclusions.
-To the maximum extent permitted by law, we are not liable for loss of profit, revenue, goodwill, or data, or for indirect, special, incidental, exemplary, punitive, or consequential loss.
+To the maximum extent permitted by law, we are not liable for loss of profit, revenue, business, opportunity, goodwill, anticipated savings, reputation, or data, or for any indirect, special, incidental, exemplary, punitive or consequential loss, in each case however arising and whether or not foreseeable.

 10.2 Cap.
-To the maximum extent permitted by law, our aggregate liability arising out of or in connection with the Agreement is the greater of AUD $10,000 or the fees you paid to us for the Services giving rise to the claim in the 12 months preceding the event.
+To the maximum extent permitted by law, our total aggregate liability arising out of or in connection with the Agreement is capped at the lesser of (a) AUD $10,000, or (b) the fees you paid to us for the Services giving rise to the claim in the 12 months preceding the event.
+This is a single cap across all claims, not per-claim.

 10.3 Carve-outs.
 The cap/exclusions do not apply to liability for death or personal injury caused by our negligence, fraud, wilful misconduct, or liability that cannot be excluded under the ACL.